SCRN-VRC/Japanese-Handwriting-Classification-with-Fragment-Shaders/README.md

 The basic idea is to break down the input image into patches, and run it through layers of depth-wise and point-wise convolutions.
 But unlike standard convolutional models, the ConvMixer architecture does not downsample successive layers, it keeps all layers the same size.

-This JP handwriting classification network uses ConvMixer-144/4, with a depth of 5.
+This JP handwriting classification network uses ConvMixer-144/4, with a kernel size of 5.

 ## Problems